 The 2020 Neyers Zinfandel Vista Notre, California is deep ruby in color with some purplish hues; the bouquet is initially a bit moody and brooding, casting darker aromatics of damp potting soil, old leather, mushroom, ground pepper, sage and lavender.
 There is some aromatic character at play here; we like that.
 A California ripe, opulent, jammy and hedonistic showing of this variety?
 Not even close.
 Bright across the palate, it offers flavors of cherry cola, blueberry, raspberry and red licorice.
 Lingers with a lively expression of both red berry fruits, white pepper and bright acidity.
 The tannins sport a light to moderate grip, felt more on the front of the palate than the back.
 We would love to be in the company of both this bottling and a spice marinaded BBQ short ribs.

 A distinctive wine is produced from two low-elevation blocks on the Neyers Ranch in Conn Valley, one planted to Merlot and one planted to Cabernet Sauvignon.
 The name for this wine, Left Bank borrows its nomenclature from the Left Bank in Bordeaux but in their case, refers to both vineyard blocks being located on the left bank of tiny Conn Creek.
-The soils here are formed from accumulated alluvial deposits.
-Starting in 2014, Neyers kept wines separate from other blocks on their vineyard.
+The soils here are formed from accumulated alluvial deposits and feature lots of gravel descending to depths of nearly 40 feet.
+And it is gravel that dominates the soils in St. Julien in Bordeaux.

 The 2015 Neyers Ranch Cabernet Sauvignon is crimson red in the glass; it offers an elegant bouquet with blackberry and boysenberry along with a hint of darker spices and a very slight oak spice influence.
-Shows more red fruit then dark fruit on the palate including raspberry and red currant.
+Shows more red fruit than dark fruit on the palate including raspberry and red currant.
 Medium bodied, the tannins are firm and still a bit tight in their youth.
 Excellent acidity.
+This wine should age well for years to come.

 Neyers also produces wines from unusual varieties for Napa based producers, including Carignane and Mourvèdre (sourced from outside of Napa Valley) including grapes from some ancient vines from one of the rarest vineyard sites in the state, the Evangelho Vineyard in Antioch (Contra Costa County).
 One of the last few vineyards in Antioch, it is planted in part to Carignane and Mataro, some of the vines which date back to the late 1880s.
-All head pruned growing on very sandy soils, the fruit from these vines is sought after, Neyers is not the only Napa producer buying fruit from this vineyard – Hess Collection, Turley and T-Vine also make or have made wines from this site.
+All head pruned on their own roots, growing on very sandy soils, the grapes from these vines are highly sought after, Neyers is not the only Napa Valley producer buying fruit from this vineyard – Hess Collection, Turley and T-Vine also make or have made wines from this site.
+And the property is owned by Morgan Twain Peterson of Bedrock Vineyards.

 Also worth mentioning is their ÂME Cabernet Sauvignon, which is one of the best names in the valley based on its back story.
 Well-respected vineyard manager, David Abreu was helping the Neyers develop their vineyard in the early years, and he identified an upper section of vines that he called the soul of the vineyard.
 A French secretary worked for the Neyers at the time, and she informed them that soul in French is the word ÂME.
 Coincidentally the letters in ÂME are the first initials of each of their three children’s names, Alexandra, Michael and Elizabeth.

-This wine is sourced from their “best” vineyard block which is the highest and most rocky on the property.
 The 2016 Neyers ÂME Cabernet Sauvignon is 100% varietal, dark ruby in color it shows a sweetness of fruit on the bouquet including blueberry and a hint of mocha and cedar as the wine continues to breathe.
 Both red and darker fruits show on the palate including plum and a red cherry note towards the finish.
 Robust young tannins linger for a long time – they are chewy and persistent across the palate.
 This is a very full-bodied Cabernet Sauvignon.
+It was sourced from their “best” vineyard block which is the highest and most rocky on the property.
 Magnums are usually available for some of their wines including this one – and are often still available after the 750ml bottles have sold out.

 —

-A visit is here is very personable and sometimes includes a chat with Barbara if she is on site.
-Tastings are held either inside their tiny tasting room or outside if the weather permits under a trellis and large wisteria vine.
-This is a very quiet part of Napa Valley – seemingly far removed from the traffic that at times often tangles Highway 29 and the Silverado Trail.
+A visit is here is very personable and sometimes includes a chat with Barbara or Bruce if she is on site.
+Their daughter, Lizzie Neyers Mix is involved in the business and sometimes hosts tastings.
+Visits are held either inside their tiny tasting room or outside if the weather permits under a trellis and large wisteria vine.
+This is a very quiet part of Napa Valley – far removed from the traffic that at times often tangles Highway 29 and the Silverado Trail.

 In 2017 the Neyers entered into a partnership with Trinchero Family Estates – both parties now jointly manage the winery.
 Bruce is a prolific writer and reading his blog on the Neyers website is a trip down memory lane filled with rich stories of his decades in the business.

-For more information, to purchase wines, to schedule a visit (as of our latest update to this review, visits are hosted only on Fridays and Saturdsays) or to join their wine club, visit: www.neyersvineyards.com
+The wines are well distributed nationally as well as locally including at both restaurants and retail wine shops.
+For more information, to purchase wines, to schedule a visit (as of our latest update to this review, visits are hosted only on Fridays and Saturdays) or to join one of three wine wine offerings (can be personalized), visit: www.neyersvineyards.com

 Gene G Kuehneman says